 Seven Step Continuous Improvement Process

 This figure shows how the seven step continuous improvement process is aligned with the PDCA cycle and DIKW hierarchy respectively.
 Let’s take a quick step back and review the definitions of the PDCA cycle and the DIKW hierarchy.
 The PDCA cycle illustrates the continuous service improvement cycle moving perpetually through the following stages: Plan-Do-Check-Act.
 The DIKW hierarchy illustrates how data progresses from unintelligible data to information to knowledge to wisdom.
-Now we can go back to the seven step continuous improvement process.

-Step 1: Identify the strategy for improvement
+Step 1 of the Continuous Improvement Process: Identify the strategy for improvement

 Before an improvement plan is executed it is necessary to understand the need for continuous improvement.
 The information related to what services or processes need to be addressed and how their performance is to be measured is gathered in the initial phase of ITIL service lifecycle i.e. in service strategy and service design.
 The information is gathered from a thorough understanding of business objectives and areas are identified that would benefit from continuous improvement.
 It also focuses on the effectiveness of the continuous improvement plan.
 This data is then fed into the continuous improvement plan cycle.

-Step 2: Define what will be measured
+Step 2 of the Continuous Improvement Process: Define what will be measured

 It would be easy to determine which areas to measure by taking the new service level requirement, available funds and IT capabilities into account.
 IT capabilities are identified in service design stage and implemented via service transition.
-During the continuous improvement process, a gap analysis is done to identify the opportunities for continuous improvement.
+During this process, a gap analysis is done to identify the opportunities for continuous improvement.
 If CSI finds that the available tools and resource are not capable enough or if the cost is non-affordable to deliver the desired data, then the measure identified in the earlier step of the continuous improvement plan needs to be revisited.

-Step 3: Gather the data
+Step 3 of the Continuous Improvement Process: Gather the data

-In the next step of the continuous improvement plan, data is gathered according to the goals and objectives of service operation.
+In the next step of the plan, data is gathered according to the goals and objectives of service operation.
 In order to have raw and quantitative data, monitoring should be in place.
 The quality of data is critical and it can be gathered through various means – manual or automatic.
 The data collection method has to be reliable and repeatable in order to collect quality data for continuous improvement.

 Step 4: Process the data